RomanoViolet/LLVM/README.md

 ## Build And Run The Project
 ### Option 1: Via Shell Script
+Ensure that relevant compiler(s) along with LLVM development libraries are available on your system.
 Execute the provided shell script, making it executable if necessary first:
 ```bash
 ./buildProject.sh -s 11 -c LLVM -b debug